oritwoen/omnichron/README.md

 ### getSnapshots(domain, options?)

 Gets archived snapshots for a domain from the archive provider.

 - `domain`: The domain to get archived snapshots for
 - `options`: Request-specific options (optional)
+  - `limit`: Maximum number of results to return
+  - `cache`: Enable/disable caching for this request
+  - `ttl`: Cache TTL in milliseconds for this request

+### getPages(domain, options?)

+Fetches archived snapshots for a domain, returning only the pages array or throwing an error if the request fails.

+- `domain`: The domain to get archived snapshots for
+- `options`: Request-specific options (optional)